 Novel insights into the regulation of surugamide.

-We identified three iModulons that contain core biosynthetic genes for surugamide, a cyclic non-ribosomal peptide synthetase (NRPS) with antibacterial and antifungal properties 34,35(54, 55).
+We identified three iModulons that contain core biosynthetic genes for surugamide, a cyclic non-ribosomal peptide synthetase (NRPS) with antibacterial and antifungal properties 34,35.
 These iModulons, named Surugamide, Surugamide Repressor, and Surugamide F, consist of 89, 7, and 2 genes, respectively (Figure 3A, B).
-Surugamide F appears to be an artifact due to partial BGC deletion in certain conditions (Supplementary Figure 3).
+Surugamide F appears to be an artifact due to partial BGC deletion in certain conditions (Figure S5).
 The Surugamide and Surugamide F iModulons comprise 13 and 2 genes, respectively, from the predicted BGC region, including the core biosynthetic genes surABCD, transporters, and putative regulators (Figure 3A).
 Additionally, 22.5% of the Surugamide iModulon genes are related to amino acid transport and metabolism, along with four co-regulated cytochrome P450 genes.

-In contrast, the Surugamide Repressor iModulon contains the previously characterized repressor surR, which regulates transcription of the surABCD operon (Figure 3B) 36(56).
+In contrast, the Surugamide Repressor iModulon contains the previously characterized repressor surR, which regulates transcription of the surABCD operon (Figure 3C) 36.
 In addition, we identified an undescribed surR-like gene located approximately 2 Mbp downstream of the surugamide BGC (Figure 3C).
-Both surR and the surR-like factor exhibit similar expression patterns across various conditions and we identified an enriched DNA binding motif within this iModulon, suggesting co-regulation (Figure 3D and 3E).
-Surprisingly, neither surR or surR-like are significantly correlated with any genes from the surABCD operon, suggesting that there are likely other factors involved in the regulation of the surugamide BGC (Figure 3F).
+Both surR and the surR-like factor exhibit similar expression patterns across various conditions, and we identified an enriched DNA binding motif within this iModulon, suggesting co-regulation (Figure 3D and 3E).
+Surprisingly, neither surR nor surR-like are significantly correlated with any genes from the surABCD operon, suggesting that there are likely other factors involved in the regulation of the surugamide BGC (Figure 3F).